-Dogs don't often let their owners know when they're in pain, and tooth pain is no different.
-Periodontal disease can predispose dogs to root infections, tooth mobility, loss of teeth, and jaw infections—and owners may have no idea that any of this is going on.
-Routine dental care is the best prevention, but when problems like these do arise, a dog may reduce his food intake, drop food, or refuse food (especially hard foods like kibble).
+When dental problems arise, such as loss of teeth, tooth and jaw infections, etc., a dog may not let his owner know that he is in pain.
+However, he may reduce his food intake, drop food, or refuse food (especially hard foods like kibble).
 Dr. Shmalberg also points out that objects can get stuck in a dog's teeth.
-"I once saw a dog who had a stick lodged in this teeth that had been there for two weeks, and started to destroy the tissue on the roof of his mouth," he says.
+"I once saw a dog who had a stick lodged in his teeth that had been there for two weeks, and started to destroy the tissue on the roof of his mouth," he says.
 "The only symptom was that the dog stopped eating!"

 How to tell if a dental problem is an issue: If your dog stopped eating, it's not a bad idea to look in your dog's mouth.
 Foul odor, loose teeth, large amounts of calculus (colored, mineral-like material on the surface of the teeth) can all be signs something is awry—but checking yourself is no substitute for a professional exam.
 See your vet as soon as you can if you suspect a dental issue.

 There are certain conditions that parallel human psychiatric diagnoses that may impact a dog's eating habits.
 Separation anxiety, generalized anxiety, and aggression appear to override appetite in some pups.

 How to tell if a mental condition is an issue: Talk to your vet or an animal behaviorist if you see episodes of not eating along with severe behavioral signs.